 If you are injured during the course of your work in Athens, you can claim benefits for your medical expenses and lost wages.
 These benefits are covered under the workers compensation program.
-However, there are times when your employer or their insurance provider may dispute your Athens workers compensation claim.
+However, there are times when your employer or their insurance provider may file workers’ compensation disputes in Athens in regards to your workers’ compensation claim.
 What do you do then?
 Do you give up and pay your expensive medical bills?

 There are various reasons why employers dispute compensation claims in Georgia.
 During such times, you should have an experienced Athens workers compensation disputes lawyer by your side.
-At Workers Compensation Lawyers Coalition, our Athens workers compensation attorneys can offer you world-class legal advice about what to do during your workers compensation dispute.
+At Workers Compensation Lawyers Coalition, our Athens workers compensation attorneys can offer you world-class legal advice about what to do during your workers’ compensation disputes in Athens.
 We can build a viable case to compel the insurance company to award you maximum benefits for your workplace injury.

 Employers in Georgia must carry workers compensation insurance.
 This policy protects injured employees at the workplace.
 However, you aren’t guaranteed to receive benefits after a workplace accident.
 There are various reasons why an employer may deny your workers comp claim in Athens, GA.